-Pilots should ensure that their radio equipment conforms to the latest version of Document ODTR 02/71R13 07/2021 Permitted Short-Range Devices in Ireland.
+Pilots should ensure that their radio equipment conforms to the latest version of Document ODTR 02/71R17 11/2024 Permitted Short-Range Devices in Ireland.
 This in general terms describes the Max.
 Power output as 100 mW ERP for any radio type and the requirement to use equipment only with a "CE" approval stamp.
 5.8 Ghz Video equipment is usually limited to 25 mW ERP.
 No licence is required for approved Transmitters on the bands of 35 MHz, 2.4 and 5.8 GHz.
+900 MHz is often used as a backup frequency but members should note that none of the bands with the exception of 35 MHz is a protected aircraft band, all others are in use at all times by domestic and Industrial users, hence the requirement for all equipment to use a system known as "Listen before Talk" or "LBT".
+This ensures that a radio will listen to the airwaves and wait for a clear frequency before transmitting.

-Models should carry their MACI number and IAA Registration number (QR Code is acceptable)
+Models should carry their MACI number and IAA Registration number (QR Code is acceptable) as per current MACI guidelines.

 If the model exceeds 7kg weight a MACI large model registration permit is required.
-If the model exceeds 25kg, separate written approval from the Irish Aviation Authority is required.
+If the model exceeds 25kg, to a maximum of 40 Kg additionally a separate individual written approval from the Irish Aviation Authority is required.
+Flying cannot take place without the IAA Permission being filed on "Just Go" system